marcusalenius/marcusalenius.github.io/markdown/attention.md

 So far, we've only focused on the word "apple" getting pulled.
 That is, we've only applied attention to update the vector for "apple" based on the other words.
 But in practice, we want to apply attention to all words in the phrase.
 We want each word to get pulled to a better place for it, given the surrounding words.
 Why?
 There are two main reasons:

 1. As we've eluded to, we often apply multiple iterations of attention to refine the vector for a word.
 Let's modify our example phrase: "I ate an orange and an apple".
 Here, we want "orange" to give context to "apple", but we also want "apple" to give context to "orange".
 We want "apple" to tell "orange" that it is being used as the fruit and not the color.
 So, when "apple" is pulled by the words in the phrase, we want it to ultimately be pulled by the updated vector for "orange" that has more fruitiness than the original vector.
 1. During training we predict the next word at every position, not just the last one.
 So, given the phrase "I ate a banana and an apple", we ask it to predict every next word in the sequence.
 Given "I", predict "ate".
 Given "I ate", predict "an".
 Given "I ate an", predict "orange".
 And so on.
-As we're making predictions at every word, need the vector for every word to be as informative as possible.
+As we're making predictions at every word, we need the vector for every word to be as informative as possible.

 -> A note to remove or place somewhere else: In masked self-attention a word can only attend to previous words, not future ones.
 For example, in the sentence "I ate an orange and an apple", when the model processes "orange", it can attend to "I", "ate", and "an", but not to "apple".
 Even though "orange" can't look forward to "apple", it still needs to be updated based on everything that came before it.
 That way later words like "apple" can attend to a contextually rich version of "orange".
 If we didn’t contextualize "orange", then "apple" would be attending to a less informative representation.
 For example we still want "ate" to have influenced "orange".